All the key points in one handy PDF

 We could simplify the formula in the last step to

-If the VLOOKUP does not find a match or returns any kind of error, display nothing instead than the error.
+If the VLOOKUP does not find a match or returns any kind of error, display nothing instead of displaying the error.

 Let’s consider this simple (if contrived) example.